hapax/hapax.github.io/assets/teaching.md

   skills are more important than ever before, but high school maths classes are dull, alienating and disempower students.
 How do we improve them, and plug some of the holes in the pipeline?
 I propose we make maths interesting!
-I illustrate this approach using beauty (pure mathematics) and application (applied mathematics), and discuss how this can be realistically implemented.*
+I illustrate the approach for derivatives, and discuss how it can realistically implemented.*

 ### Contents